WCAV: History

 In 2004, Gray Television acquired the construction permit from Charlottesville Broadcasting for $1 million, having already secured a commitment from CBS for a 10-year affiliation.
-Gray had already been using channel 64 for W64AO, a low-power translator of WHSV-TV in Harrisonburg; it would move to channel 16 and became WVAW-LP, a separate ABC affiliate for Charlottesville.
+Gray had already been using channel 64 for W64AO, a low-power translator of WHSV-TV in Harrisonburg, which had gone on the air in 1980; it would move to channel 16 and became WVAW-LP, a separate ABC affiliate for Charlottesville.

-WCAV began broadcasting on August 15, 2004, becoming the market's second full-power station, after NBC affiliate WVIR-TV (channel 29), and first CBS affiliate.
+WCAV began broadcasting on August 13, 2004, becoming the market's second full-power station, after NBC affiliate WVIR-TV (channel 29), and first CBS affiliate.
 In early 2005, the two stations were joined by new Class A Fox affiliate WAHU-CA (later digital WAHU-CD) on UHF channel 27.

 Before WCAV's sign-on, Charlottesville had been one of the few markets in the Eastern Time Zone without a CBS affiliate.
 The area had previously received CBS programming on cable from Richmond's WTVR-TV and Washington, D.C.'s WUSA.
 When it launched, WCAV immediately replaced WUSA on local cable systems.

 During 2007, the station first swapped analog cable channel allocations with WTVR.
 After that, the Richmond station moved to the digital tier.
-Shortly after WCAV's sign-on, owner Gray Television signed on ABC affiliate WVAW-LP on UHF channel 16.
-That station was formerly a low-powered repeater (on UHF channel 64) of Harrisonburg's WHSV and it replaced that station on Charlottesville-area cable systems.

 Since 2006, the three have been the official flagships of University of Virginia sports.

 On June 17, 2013, the WAHU Fox 27 simulcast on WCAV 19.3 was upgraded to high definition.

 On October 1, 2018, Ion Television was added on 19.4.

 Gray announced the sale of WCAV and WVAW-LD to Lockwood Broadcast Group on March 4, 2019.
 The sale is concurrent with Gray's purchase of rival WVIR-TV from Waterman Broadcasting.
 Although WAHU-CD's Fox and MeTV affiliations were included in the sale, the physical station was not and would be retained by Gray as a sister station to WVIR-TV.
 Fox moved full-time to WCAV on April 1, when Gray took WAHU-CD silent to move its facilities out of the shared Newsplex building.
 The transaction was completed on October 1.

 In November 2021, Fox 27 started simulcasting on digital over-the-air channel 31.1 as WAHU-LD Crozet, which was acquired from Lowcountry 34 Media.

-Programming

-Syndicated programming

-Syndicated programming on WCAV includes Entertainment Tonight and Judge Judy among others.